apache/libcloud/docs/storage/drivers/azure_blobs.rst

 Connecting to Azure Blobs
 -------------------------

-To connect to Azure Blobs you need your storage account name and access key.A
+To connect to Azure Blobs you need your storage account name and access key.

-You can retrieve this information in the Azure Management portal by going to Storage -> Manage Access Keys as shown on the screenshots below.
+You can retrieve this information in the Azure Management Portal by going to Storage -> Manage Access Keys as shown on the screenshots below.

 .. figure:: /_static/images/misc/azure_blobs_manage_access_keys_1.png